rory81/growing_funds/README.md

     - set the Key to 'DATABASE_URL'.
 Set the value of the postgress address provided by Heroku
     - set the Key to 'EMAIL_HOST_PASS'.
 Set the value provided by the email host, in this case gmail.
     - set the Key to 'EMAIL_HOST_USER'.
 Set the value provided by the email host, in this case an email address from gmail.
     - set the Key to 'SECRET_KEY'.
 Set the value to provide cryptographic signing.
-This key kan be regenerated on https://miniwebtool.com/django-secret-key-generator/
+This key can be regenerated on https://miniwebtool.com/django-secret-key-generator/
     - set the Key to 'STRIPE_SECRET_KEY'.
 API key provided by Stripe Your account’s secret API key can perform any API request to Stripe without restriction.
     - set the Key to 'STRIPE_PUBLIC_KEY'.
 API key provided by Stripe are meant solely to identify your account with StripePublishable keys only have the power to create tokens.
     - set the Key to 'CLOUD_NAME'.
 Cloud name you generate when making an account.
     - set the Key to 'CLOUD_API_SECRET'.
 Secret key provided by Cloudinary.
     - set the Key to 'CLOUD_API_KEY'.
 API key provided by Cloudinary.

-It is important to note that secret en API keys should not be pushed to git, but should be set as an environment variable.
+It is important to note that secret and API keys should not be pushed to git, but should be set as an environment variable.

 Now that it is all setup click the button 'Open app' and the app is deployed.
 If a "404 Not Found" appears it is probably due to a missing url in a urls.py.
 After ('<app_name>/') come the routes needed to make this website work for the purposes specified in the views and named in the urls.py.